How Many Dart Frogs Can Live Together?

 Tips to Keep Dart Frogs in Groups

-Well, who said that you can’t keep more than one dart frog?
+Who said you can’t keep more than one dart frog?
 You can surely do this by following some ground rules.
 Here they are:

 Provide Barriers

-You wouldn’t wish your frogs to beat down each other, or keep staring all day to make a fight.
-Well, even if the frogs don’t call a fight upfront, another frog’s presence can stress out the other one.
-Planting broad leaves, leaf litter, wood, dense grasses can provide multiple places to introduce barriers, and hiding places for frogs.
+You wouldn’t want your frogs to fight or keep staring at each other all day.
+Even if the frogs don’t fight outright, the presence of another frog can cause stress.
+Planting broad leaves, leaf litter, wood, and dense grasses can provide multiple places to create barriers and hiding places for the frogs.

 Adequate Feeding

-Well, when you’re living with an empty stomach, you won’t be yourself, and neither the frogs.
-If you don’t provide enough food for the group, the frogs’ll start fighting over the limited foods, and eventually die.
-Follows these tips to make sure your frogs stay healthy, and don’t fight over food:
+An empty stomach can cause distress and aggression.
+If you don’t provide enough food for the group, the frogs may start fighting over limited food and eventually die.
+Follow these tips to ensure your frogs stay healthy and don’t fight over food:

-• Go for multiple feeding sessions, and stations
+• Opt for multiple feeding sessions and stations

-• Spread fruit flies (mostly eaten snack by frogs)
+• Spread fruit flies (a common snack for frogs)

 Raise Frogs Together

-When you introduce all of the frogs – while still juvenile – into a single vivarium at the same time, they’ll get to live along as they keep growing.
-They won’t be aggressive to each other, and also delay the breeding activity.
-By delaying, the frogs will get a boost in their growth.
+When you introduce all the frogs while they are still juvenile into a single vivarium at the same time, they will grow up together.
+They won’t be aggressive towards each other and will delay breeding activity, which can boost their growth.

-Generally, if you’re keeping more females than males, surely you’ll see some fights.
-It’s better to keep the ratio similar to 1:1 or more males.
-Well, I know that most frog keepers go for juveniles or froglets.
-So, ensure that you’re always looking after them as they grow, and grown enough to proceed with sex.
+Generally, keeping more females than males can lead to fights.
+It’s better to maintain a 1:1 ratio or have more males.
+Most frog keepers start with juveniles or froglets, so ensure you’re always monitoring them as they grow and are mature enough to determine their sex.

 Frequently Asked Questions